ObsidianWitch/eduinfoy080a2/report/notes.md

     object of the *Properties* class which has been loaded from the configuration file.
     * rename these properties with the followng scheme: dbSQL*
+    * "The database layer interface should be generic, and not expose the specific requirements of the layer." (cf subject)

 * the SQL driver is forced to the HyperSQL JDBC driver, what if we want to use another type of SQL database (e.g. MySQL)?